Injury / Pain

 Your knee contains two main ligament types, each with two subgroups:

-1. Collateral ligaments, which include the Medial Collateral Ligament (MCL) and Lateral Collateral Ligament (LCL)
+1. Collateral ligaments include the Medial Collateral Ligament (MCL) and Lateral Collateral Ligament (LCL)

 Made of collagen, elastic fibres, and connective tissue, your knee ligaments are built to move and support.
 And as they’re responsible for a lot of motion and stabilisation, there are, unfortunately, a lot of ways you can injure them: